GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

    b.
 The state of Georgia will pop up .

    c.
-Drag Geography from Pop_Ga onto the marks .
+Drag Geography from PopClean onto the marks .

 ![image](https://user-images.githubusercontent.com/37058499/64699287-76712e80-d472-11e9-878f-58e8efd515c1.png)

 ### 5. Visualization - Overlay household Income on the map
    a.
-Drag Mean income from the Georgia_income.csv file and put it on color .
+Drag Mean income from the IncomeClean.csv file and put it on color .

    b.
 Change the colors by hitting color and edit color .